CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 ## Task 5: Create a custom route

 In this task, you want to control network traffic between the perimeter subnet and the internal core services subnet.
-A virtual network appliance will be installed in the core services subnet and all traffic should be routed there.
+A virtual network appliance will be installed in the core services subnet, and all traffic should be routed there.

-1. Back in the Azure portal, navigate to Virtual networks resource and select the **az104-05-vnet0** from the list of virtual networks.
+1. Back in the Azure portal, navigate to the  Virtual networks resource and select the **az104-05-vnet0** from the list of virtual networks networks.

 1. Select **Subnets** and then click on **+ Subnet** and click on **Add**